LukeAFullard/pyair2stream/USER_GUIDE.md

 ## 14. Where to go next

 - Browse `examples/` for runnable configs covering gap-tolerant mode, sensitivity analysis, forward prediction intervals, cross-validation, optimizer comparisons, and real river case studies.
 See the [Examples table in the README](README.md#examples) for what each one demonstrates.
-- For full algorithmic detail behind gap-tolerant mode, DE-MCMC/DE-CV-MCMC uncertainty, cross-validation, and sensitivity analysis, see the deep-dive docs in `docs/`.
 - If your data has missing days of `T_air` or `Discharge`, read [§10 Gap-tolerant mode](#10-gap-tolerant-mode).
 - If you want uncertainty bounds around your calibration or a forward projection, read [§11](#11-sensitivity-analysis-and-uncertainty-de-mcmc) and [§12](#12-forward-prediction-intervals).
 - If you want to test how well your calibrated parameters generalize across years, read [§13 Cross-validation](#13-cross-validation).